joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/14/us/politics/trump-mail-ballot-nichols-supreme-court.html

 **10-Year Treasury Yield Reaches 5%, Highest Level in Years**\
-`One of the world’s most important interest rates breached 5 percent, as investors continued to rebuff the Trump administration’s efforts to sway the bond market.`\
+`One of the world’s most important interest rates hit a level recorded only once since the global financial crisis, as investors continued to rebuff the Trump administration’s efforts to sway the bond market.`\
 https://www.nytimes.com/2026/09/14/business/10-year-treasury-yield-5-percent.html

 **‘Alligator Alcatraz’ Used Small Cages to Confine Migrants, DHS Watchdog Report Says**\